 This degree is offered completely online only.
 Graduate BOR courses are delivered in a 16-week format.

 The program can be completed in as little as 18 months.

 Homeland Security Courses Courses Hours BOR 6301 Seminar in Homeland Security 3 BOR 6302 Introduction to Geographic Information Systems 3 BOR 6334 Research Methods and Statistics in Security Studies 3 BOR 6355 National Security Policy 3 BOR 6387 Seminar in Criminal Justice Agency Ethics* 3 BOR 6389 Capstone Course: Seminar in Border Security* 3

 * These courses are taken during a student’s final semester.

 A maximum of nine semester credit hours of graduate course work completed in a regionally accredited institution may be transferred toward the master’s degree in Homeland Security.
 Transfer credits cannot be applied to graduate certificates in Homeland Security.
-Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies.
+Official transcripts showing the successful completion of the courses petitioned to be transferred must be on file in the College of Graduate Studies and Research.
 No graduate work for which the student received a grade lower than “B” will be accepted for transfer credit.
 No graduate work which was part of a degree awarded at another institution will be accepted for transfer credit.
 All transferred course work must have been completed no more than six years prior to the awarding of the master’s degree at Angelo State University.
 Approved transfer credit will be awarded after the student has successfully completed one semester or term of graduate enrollment.
 Department Head Dr. Casey Jones can provide a recommendation for transfer credit to the graduate dean at the student’s request.
-For more information, please contact the department head.
+For more information, please contact him at 325-486-6422.